danknights/mice5035/tutorials/02_16s_feature_extraction/README.md

  ```

 2. Navigate to the correct directory
-Make sure that you are in your home directory inside the MICE 5035 course directory (`/home/mice5035`), and not your default home directory if you have another one.
+Make sure that you are in your home directory (run `cd` to get there automatically), and not your default home directory if you have another one.
 As a reminder, the following command will list your current directory:
  ```bash
     pwd
  ```